 The 2013 Stockholm negotiation group

-In autumn 2013, the government, Stockholm County Council and the City of Stockholm, Municipality of Nacka, Järfälla Municipality and City of Solna signed a mutual agreement on the expansion of the Metro and increased housing construction.
+In autumn 2013, the government, Stockholm County Council (now Region Stockholm) and the City of Stockholm, Municipality of Nacka, Järfälla Municipality and City of Solna signed a mutual agreement on the expansion of the Metro and increased housing construction.
 In January 2014, the agreement was signed by all parties after less than a year of intensive negotiations.

 Administration for the new metro

 Region Stockholm is responsible for the expansion of the new Metro.
 On 1 March 2014, a special administration, the Extended Metro Administration was established with the task of running the work through the planning, project and implementation stages.